Stress, mindset, and youth athletes performing under pressure

 Self-kindness helps youth athletes be more accepting toward themselves in difficult situations.
 Common humanity promotes the idea that many people experience thoughts and feelings similar to what the athlete is experiencing, such as pre-competition anxiety.
 Mindfulness encourages the athlete to stay balanced in their thoughts and feelings during stressful situations, and encourages self-awareness.

-All of these are important to consider and factors that can be improved through mental performance skills training.
+All of these are important to consider and are factors that can be improved through mental performance skills training.
 The idea of mental performance training is still relatively new, especially within youth sports.
-As the pressures of sport in this age range continue to increase, working to improve the mental side of the game will become increasingly important.
+But, as the pressures of sport in this age range continue to increase, working to improve the mental side of the game will become increasingly important.
 Some of the areas youth athletes can benefit from include goal setting, visualization, positive self-talk, and reflection.

 Previous